alphagov/styleguides/css.md

 ```

 **Why:** By keeping vendor prefixes in one place we can easily add or update
-the vendor prifixed properties in one place.
+the vendor prefixed properties in one place.
 We can also then remove them and
 add warnings to let future developers know they can remove the prefixes in the
 future when the vendor prefixed versions aren't needed.